infiniteflight/infiniteflight-docs/flying-guide/take-off-to-cruise/remaining-in-the-pattern.md

 Step 8

 : Try to control your descent so that you roll out on final, on profile.
 Don't worry if you're a bit high or low, adjust your pitch and power to get back on profile

-## How to perform a Touch and Go

-Coming Soon